 Why Cartier refused to work with an invisible setting is a mystery.
-Most likely, the House was too busy with satisfying the demand for the Tutti-Frutti and Egyptian revival jewelry.
-And to improve the new technology there was of neither strength, nor time, nor desire.
+Most likely, the house was too busy satisfying the demand for the Tutti-Frutti and Egyptian revival jewelry.
+And there was neither strength, nor time, nor desire to improve new technology.

 The trick of the trade

 The method of the innovative setting was simple to understand, but complicated in its execution.
 The stones, selected by their color, tone and saturation, were granulated in a special way, creating two narrow grooves under the girdles.The cut stones were successively fastened during construction with metal “rails”, which had a thickness of 0.2 mm.
 Each mineral filled the space allocated to it.
 As a result, a perfectly smooth canvas of densely packed squares and triangles was formed.

 Initially, the “invisible setting” was used exclusively for the production of flat objects, mainly minaudières — the metal prototype of the modern clutch.
 But on the 31st of May in 1938, the French House received another patent.
 Through continuous experiments, the company’s jewelers learned how to use the Mystery Set on curved surfaces and volumetric forms.

 The improving of invisible setting

 With the innovative setting, you could not see any paws nor metal rims.
 The view was only a precious canvas.
 The appearance of the completed piece was approximately 70% dependent on the work and skill of the cutter.
 Each detail was assigned a strictly defined place, and if the stone moved even by 0.1 mm, this led to visible intervals between the elements and caused damage to the appearance of the product.